Earthquake Survival Guide

 When on a bridge or flyover

 As mentioned, it's best to get out of a bridge or a flyover during an earthquake.
 However, if you find yourself trapped in one, your best chance of survival is to determine where its support pillars are located.
-Usually, they are the cement breaks on the bridge's rail and oftentimes where the lamp posts are situated at.
+Usually, they are the cement breaks on the bridge's rail, and oftentimes, where the lamp posts are situated.

-Drive by these spots as they will serve as your foothold in case the bridge breaks down, thus, lessening your chance of falling down.
+Drive by these spots as they will serve as your foothold in case the bridge collapses, thus lessening your chance of falling through.
 If you’re unable to do so with your car, leave your vehicle and stay by the support pillars.
 Beware, though, intense earthquakes can also bring down the cement pillars, so if you can, try to drive off the bridge as soon as you can.

 When in a tunnel

 Like bridges, tunnels are the worst places you can be driving by when an earthquake strikes.
-Getting trapped inside them doesn't only lessen the chances of survival, victims are also hard to rescue.
+Getting trapped inside them not only lessens the chances of survival, but victims are also hard to rescue.

 In case you run out of luck, carefully drive yourself out of the tunnel.
 If you're trapped in a traffic jam and the earthquake is pretty intense, leave your vehicle and run out to the nearest exit.